JASYTIONLINE/3302-cmpa-repo/content/05-tlg/02-tlg-ep0.1-agile-manifesto.md

 h1: The Fire Beneath the Code
 author: JASYTI (narrated)
 course: cmpa3302
-filename: the-fire-beneath-the-code.md
+filename: 02-tlg-rp1-agile-manifesto
 role: article
 function: kb-page
 shortcode: "[doc]"
-story-scene: Commlink Reflection with Riya
+story-scene: JASYTI Introduces the Agile Manifesto
 ---

-## The Story
+# The Fire Beneath the Code
 Riya had the jumpsuit peeled to her waist — thermal regulator was out of [[3-glossary#compliance|compliance]]]] again, and the [[3-glossary#project environment|project environment]] was sitting at 101 Fahrenheit, stubborn and climbing.
 ![[image of our Hero Relaxing](riya-chillin.png)
   *She looked like the kind of tired you earn.
 Not fatigue from motion, but the burn of persistent*